 Cover Them Up

-Your purses don’t have the advantage of being able to go through the washer and dryer, so dust accumulation is a problem.
-To keep dust at bay Eschebach recommended storage solutions that keep your purses covered, like a handbag cubby or a storage cube turned on its side.
+Purses don’t have the advantage of being able to go through the washer and dryer, so dust accumulation is a problem.
+To keep dust at bay Eschebach recommended storage solutions that keep your purses covered, like a handbag cubby or a plastic tote.